Popular Music: Voice

 Are there any other special requirements?

 Yes, there are Early Application Procedures.
-This is a Restricted Access Course and all applicants must sit the CSM’s BA (Honours) in Popular Music Degree Course Entrance Exam.
-All applicants must sit the CSM’s BA in Popular Music Degree Course Entrance Test (provisional dates: Thursday to Saturday, 11th - 13th April 2019).
+This is a Restricted Access Course and all applicants must sit the CSM’s BA (Honours) in Popular Music Degree Course Entrance Test.
+The provisional dates for the Entrance Test are Thursday to Saturday, 23rd - 25th April 2020.